Soebb/Web-Video-Parser/README.md

  - name for output media from youtube and pornhub generates by video title <br />
  - path for output media is in the directory where the script installed <br />
  - index for media from unknown site is None, means that with no given index you'll get the exception <br />

+# Plans

+- Bug fixes and adding features for already supported sites <br />
+- Trying to use Selenium to get media files by doing activity on site <br />
+- Also making configs for sites which have no media links on page by default (Selenium automatization) <br />
+- Make builds for each os, to not using `python uwvp.py` every time
+- GUI for average users

 # Thanks To The Developers Of